Huilensolis/library_API_REST/README.md

 - URL: /book
 - Description: Creates a new book.
 - Request Body:
   - isbn: the unique identificator of the book.
+(INT)
   - title: (string) The title of the book.
   - author: (string) The author of the book.
   - year: (string) The year of publication of the book.